Earthquake rupture: Nucleation

 A tectonic earthquake begins by an initial rupture at a point on the fault surface, a process known as nucleation.
 The scale of the nucleation zone is uncertain, with some evidence, such as the rupture dimensions of the smallest earthquakes, suggesting that it is smaller than 100 m while other evidence, such as a slow component revealed by low-frequency spectra of some earthquakes, suggest that it is larger.
 The possibility that the nucleation involves some sort of preparation process is supported by the observation that about 40% of earthquakes are preceded by foreshocks.
-However, some large earthquakes, such as the M8.6 1950 India – China earthquake., have no foreshocks and it remains unclear whether they just cause stress changes or are simply a result of increasing stresses in the region of the mainshock.
+Some large earthquakes however, such as the M8.6 1950 India – China earthquake, have no foreshocks and it remains unclear whether they just cause stress changes or are simply a result of increasing stresses in the region of the mainshock.

 Once the rupture has initiated, it begins to propagate along the fault surface.
 The mechanics of this process are poorly understood, partly because it is difficult to recreate the high sliding velocities in a laboratory.
 Also the effects of strong ground motion make it very difficult to record information close to a nucleation zone.

 Propagation

 Following nucleation, the rupture propagates away from the hypocentre in all directions along the fault surface.
 The propagation will continue as long as there is sufficient stored strain energy to create new rupture surface.
 Although the rupture starts to propagate in all directions, it often becomes unidirectional, with most of the propagation in a mainly horizontal direction.
 Depending on the depth of the hypocentre, the size of the earthquake and whether the fault extends that far, the rupture may reach the ground surface, forming a surface rupture.
 The rupture will also propagate down the fault plane, in many cases reaching the base of the seismogenic layer, below which the deformation starts to become more ductile in nature.

 Propagation may take place on a single fault, but in many cases the rupture starts on one fault before jumping to another, sometimes repeatedly.
 The 2002 Denali earthquake initiated on a thrust fault, the Sutsina Glacier Thrust, before jumping onto the Denali Fault for most of its propagation before finally jumping again onto the Totschunda Fault.
-The rupture of the 2016 Kaikōura earthquake was particularly complex, with surface rupture observed on at least 21 separate faults.
+The rupture of the 2016 Kaikoura earthquake was particularly complex, with surface rupture observed on at least 21 separate faults.